stripe/veneur/README.md

 # Performance

 Veneur aims to be highly performant.
-In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM, Veneur was able to sustain ~95k metrics processed per second, with flushes every 10 second.
-Tests used 18,000 metric name & tag combinations.
+In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM, Veneur was able to sustain ~95k metrics processed per second, with flushes every 10 seconds.
+Tests used ~18,000 metric name & tag combinations.

 ![Benchmark](/benchmark.png?raw=true "Benchmark")

+Box load was around 3.0, memory usage can be seen here from `htop`:

 ![Memory Usage](/memory.png?raw=true "Memory Usage")